-Care Lab Collective is much more than a platform.
+Care Lab Collective is more than a platform.

 About the Founders

-Before Jessica Mingus and Rachel Henes became business partners, they were trusted mom friends helping each other—and for the last several years, hundreds of parents in their local community—navigate the wide-ranging challenges of raising neurodivergent and disabled children amidst constant messages that the way their kids look, sound, play and learn are deficiencies to be fixed.
+Before Jessica and Rachel became business partners, they were two moms helping each other through the ups and downs of raising neurodivergent kids amidst constant messages that the way their kids look, sound, play and learn are problems to fix.

 Jessica is a mom, community advocate, seasoned organization-builder and social worker.
 Her work is all about building and sustaining systems of collective care, with a focus on reaching people inside big systems.
 She has twenty years of experience capacity-building, staffing, and sustaining mission-driven organizations committed to social justice, higher education, and inner/collective wellbeing.